Malhani Assembly constituency: 2022

-By-elections 2020
+2020

 In the 2020 assembly by-election, Shri.
 Lucky Yadav, son of late Shri.
 Parasnath Yadav has won the MLA seat defeating Shri.
 Dhananjay Singh by the margin of around 4000 votes.

 This seat was vacant since June 2020 due to the demise of former MLA Shri.
 Parasnath Yadav.
 Now this position has been taken by his son Shri.
 Lucky Yadav.
 Last Election Samajwadi Party candidate Parasnath Yadav won in 2017 Uttar Pradesh Legislative Elections defeating Nishad Party candidate Dhananjay Singh by a margin of 21,210 votes.